egonw/chembl.rdf/README.markdown

 # Installation

+For PHP the MySQL server user and password are configured in a file called like mysqli.ini, for example on Debian:

+    /etc/php5/conf.d/20-mysqli.ini

-The scripts expect a script only readble by the server software called vars.php, with content like:
+The scripts expect a script only readble by the server software called vars.properties, with content like:

     <?php